A hallway in New Jersey features an elevator on the right, prominently marked

 • Seek medical attention.
 It is critical that you visit the hospital immediately after an accident.
 This will provide you with evidence of the origin and extent of your injuries.
 Make sure to ask your doctor for a copy of any relevant medical documents and bills.

-If you were injured in an elevator accident, it is in your best interest to reach out to our firm today to discuss your legal options.
+If you were injured in an elevator accident in Monmouth County or anywhere in New Jersey, it is in your best interest to reach out to Wilton Law Firm today to discuss your legal options.
+To learn more about how we can help you, call the Wilton Law Firm today at 732-275-9555 or contact us online.